tkw1536/ggman/README.md

 It takes no arguments, and lists all directories, which are not git repositories and are empty, or contain only empty directories.
 These are listed in such an order that they can be deleted in order using `rmdir` and friends.

+### 'ggman exec'

+Sometimes it is useful to run an arbitray command over all the known git repositories.
+This can be achieved using the `ggman exec` command.
+It simply takes a command as an argument and runs it in each repository.

 ### Useful aliases

 In addition to ggman certain aliases can be very useful.